ryshu/enib-internships/docs/tuto-mentors.md

 * Create a new mentor
 * Update mentor data
 * Export the mentor list
-* Filter mentors by name using a pattern

 We will use this interface throughout this tutorial